codership/documentation/galeracluster/source/training/videos/index.rst

    .. rst-class:: list-abstract

-      Shows the basics of how to install Galera Cluster and MySQL software, and configure them on three nodes.
+      You'll learn the basics  in this video of how to install and configure Galera Cluster and MySQL software.
+It also demonstrates how to start and test three nodes running Galera.

    .. rst-class:: sub-heading list-sub-header